Chapter 4: Forming Habits

 If you missed it, click here to read it.

-Now that you have built a foundation for setting goals and understanding nothing happens overnight, this week is about forming habits that will help you hold yourself accountable and make daily progress towards your goals.
+Now that you have built a foundation for setting goals and understanding nothing happens overnight, this chapter is about forming habits that will help you hold yourself accountable and make daily progress towards your goals.

 In light of the pandemic the world is currently experiencing, Simply Unstoppable would like to take a moment to send love to all – we are all in this together, remember during this time you are not alone.
 If you may need someone to talk to, we are just an email away: [email protected]